Betti numbers and stability for configuration spaces via factorization homology: Introduction

 The sense in which the homology of configuration spaces forms a coalgebra, so that the cap product is defined, will be explained in \S\ref{comultiplicative structure}.
 We lack a conceptual explanation for the exceptional behavior in dimension 2, as it emerges from our argument solely as a numerical/combinatorial coincidence.

 This result improves on the stable range of \cite{Church} and very slightly on that of \cite{ORWstab}.
 As in the former work, our stable range can be further improved if the low degree Betti numbers of $M$ vanish.
 As the example of the Klein bottle shows, the bound $*\leq k$ is sharp in the sense that no better stable range holds for all manifolds that are not orientable surfaces.
-To the author's knowledge, the surjectivity result is new.
+When $M$ is open, the surjectivity statement is proven in \cite{ORWstab}; to the author's knowledge, the result is new for compact manifolds.

 Conceptually, we think of Theorem \ref{with grading} as providing an explanation and organizing principle for the behavior of configuration spaces in characteristic zero.
 The germ of our approach, and the source of the connection to Lie algebras, is the calculation, due to Arnold and Cohen, of the homology of the ordered configuration spaces of $\mathbb{R}^n$, which is the fundamental result of the subject (see \cite{Arnold}, \cite{CLM}).
-Specifically, for $n\geq2$, the homology groups of the spaces $\Conf_k(\mathbb{R}^n)$ form a shifted version of the operad governing Poisson algebras, with the shifted Lie bracket given by the fundamental class of $\Conf_2(\mathbb{R}^n)\simeq S^{n-1}$.
+Specifically, for $n\geq2$, the homology groups of the spaces $\Conf_k(\mathbb{R}^n)$ form a shifted version of the operad governing Poisson algebras, with the shifted Lie bracket given by the fundamental class of $\Conf_2(\mathbb{R}^n)\simeq S^{n-1}$ (see \cite{Sinha} for a beautiful geometric discussion of this identification).
 Locally, then, configuration spaces enjoy a rich algebraic structure; factorization homology, our primary tool in this work, provides a means of assembling this structure across coordinate patches of a general manifold, globalizing the calculation of Arnold and Cohen.
 Theorem \ref{with grading} is the natural output of this procedure.

 At a more formal level, we rely on the fact that the factorization homology of $M$, with coefficients taken in a certain free algebra, can be computed in two different ways.
 On the one hand, according to Proposition \ref{free calculation}, it has an expression in terms of the configuration spaces of $M$.
-On the other hand, the free algebra may be thought of as a kind of enveloping algebra, and a calculation of \cite{AFK} identifies the same invariant as Lie algebra homology.
+On the other hand, the free algebra may be thought of as a kind of enveloping algebra, and a calculation of \cite{Knudsen} identifies the same invariant as Lie algebra homology.
 On the face of it, these calculations only coincide for framed manifolds; we show that they agree in general in characteristic zero.

 In keeping with our metamathematical goal of making the case for factorization homology as a computational tool, we do not focus on the technical underpinnings of the theory.
 The interested reader may find these in \cite{Francis}, \cite{AFZ}, \cite{AF}, \cite{AFT1}, \cite{AFT2} \cite{FrancisTangent}, and \cite{HA}.